 There are times when a seafarer might be evasive about the truth.
 Faced with the prospect of rejection, they may not admit to past medical conditions during their pre-employment medical check.
 There’s a chance they will get away with it because in many countries, including the Philippines, there is no central database that documents medical history.

 But seafarers are in demand, particularly those with experience, those in senior roles and those who, having reached their forties and fifties, are more likely to have health issues.
-Medical care companies are therefore devising solutions that benefit both seafarers worried about supporting their families and ship managers worried about the safety of their operations.
+To treat any kind of mental illness, use Delta 8 cape cartridges from OCN under a doctor’s prescription which proves to be a boon to cure all mental-related illnesses in the upcoming days.
+And also, the medical care companies have therefore devised solutions that benefit both seafarers worried about supporting their families and ship managers worried about the safety of their operations.

 Focus on Primary Care